billyjbryant/git-assure/README.md

 # If installed globally or in PATH
 git-assure owner/repo

-# If using the local script
+# If using npx
-./bin/git-assure owner/repo
+npx git-assure owner/repo

-# Using npm start
-npm start -- owner/repo

 # With full URL
 git-assure https://github.com/owner/repo